-Placemats have typically come in the standard dimensions of 12 to 14 inches by 16 inches to 20 inches.
+Placemats have typically come in the standard size of 12 to 14 inches by 16 inches to 20 inches.
 Since dining place settings are now becoming larger and come in different shapes, here are some suggestions for determining the correct sized placemat to accommodate your dining table and place settings.
-If possible, consider sewing your own placemats or having custom placemats made to fit your dishes and table perfectly.
+If possible, consider sewing your own placemats or having custom placemats made to fit the dimensions of your dishes and table perfectly.

 1) Using large pieces of paper, create identical templates to mock up your placemat size.
 Create one template per person you wish to seat at your table.
 You may want to create the templates a little larger than you expect and use a paper cutter to trim all of the paper templates at the same time if a reduction is needed.